Moshe Sharett: Lavon Affair

-Lavon offered to resign from the Defense Ministry on 2 February 1955, the same day Sharett and Golda Meir traveled to Sde Boker to see Ben-Gurion.
+Lavon offered to resign from the Defense Ministry on 2 February 1955, the same day Sharett and Golda Meir travelled to Sde Boker to see Ben-Gurion.
 Lavon's resignation was accepted on 18 February.
-Ben-Gurion agreed to come out of retirement to fill the defense portfolio, and four months later he replaced Sharett as PM, while Sharett stayed as Foreign Minister.
-Olshan-Dori's final judicial report exposed the difficulty of political management in the Defense Ministry with the cabinet conflicts emerging from Ben-Gurion's stewardship.
+Ben-Gurion agreed to come out of retirement to fill the defense portfolio, and four months later he replaced Sharett as PM, while Sharett stayed as foreign minister.
+Olshan and Dori's final judicial report exposed the difficulty of political management in the Defense Ministry with the cabinet conflicts emerging from Ben-Gurion's stewardship.

 Sharett's efforts to unblock the diplomatic impasse had failed.
 Nasser still prevented access to the Suez Canal.
 Israeli shipments of arms to defend the state dried up at a time when Arab belligerency was rising.
 Sharett might have learned from Weizmann's experience at befriending the consummate politician Ben-Gurion; Sharett also believed he could install him as his subordinate.
 Ben-Gurion had been out of office for a year, but returned to demand that Dayan be reappointed.
 Ben-Gurion spoke regularly with socialist leaders Dayan and Shimon Peres.
 A few weeks later an Israeli was murdered by infiltrators near the border.
 Ben-Gurion and Dayan immediately demanded approval of the planned Operation Black Arrow, which involved attacking Gaza.
 Sharett had attempted to be pacifistic and restrained during his premiership, but was overtaken by the vocal elements in Mapai and their growing electoral support in the run-up to a General election.

-After the military disaster at Qibya, in which Dayan had caused civilians to be killed, he was forced to change Israeli Defense Forces (IDF) policy towards targeting military installations on 28 February 1955.
-Sharett was concerned that casualties should be kept to an absolute minimum; 8 Israelis and 37 Egyptians died in an operation that was the most bloody since the armistice of 1949.
+After the Qibya massacre, in which Dayan had caused civilians to be killed, he changed Israel Defense Forces (IDF) policy towards targeting military installations on 28 February 1955.
+Sharett was concerned that casualties should be kept to an absolute minimum; 8 Israelis and 37 Egyptians died in an operation that was the bloodiest since the armistice of 1949.
 An adjutant at the ministry, Nehemia Argov, wrote to Foreign Minister and PM Sharett to report the Gaza Raid as 8 dead and 8 wounded.
 The wounded were sent to Kaplan Hospital.

 Principles of moderation

 Sharett's diary included passages in which he bewailed the senseless denigration of duty lacking credibility.
-He harked back to the days of Havlagah when in the 1930s both he, Sharett and Ben-Gurion had pursued a policy of self-restraint in matters military.
-Sharett abhorred vengeful killing, he regarded these acts as emotional over-wrought responses in which involuntary killing was devoid of moral sentiment.
-A policy of reprisal merely sought to justify the excessive use of force.
+He harkened back to the days of Havlagah when in the 1930s both he and Ben-Gurion had pursued a policy of self-restraint in military matters.
+Sharett abhorred vengeful killing, regarding these acts as emotionally over-wrought responses devoid of moral sentiment.
+According to him, a policy of reprisal merely sought to justify the excessive use of force.
 Sharett's pacific doctrine was diluted by both Ben-Gurion and Minister of Defense Dayan, and Operational commander of the Paratroop Brigade, Sharon.
 Sharett opposed any move that would attract moral outcry of European powers and an arms trade embargo.